sebastianspicker/chronikwerk/README.md

 A working tree for zammad-ticket-archiver with an evolving implementation history.

 ## Overview
-zammad-ticket-archiver keeps setup, verification, and known limitations in one place.
+zammad-ticket-archiver records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Maintenance guidance now reflects the stable shape.

 ## Development
-- Aligned local and CI checks for docker.
+- Aligned local and CI checks for admin.

+- The older setup fragments have been reduced to the useful parts.

 ## Usage
 - Made the tags assumptions easier to check later.